lukenoaa/noaa-omics-primers/README.md

 ### [assays.tsv](https://github.com/lukenoaa/noaa-omics-primers/blob/main/assays.tsv)

-This file contains core assay information.
+Core assay information.
+This file is created by `merge_assays_primers.ipynb`, which merges `primers_without_assay_info.tsv` and `assays_without_primer_info.tsv`.
+The fields are described under the two files listed below.

 ### [assays_without_primer_info.tsv](https://github.com/lukenoaa/noaa-omics-primers/blob/main/assays_without_primer_info.tsv)

-To avoid repeating primer information in this main file, the two files `primers_without_target_info.tsv` and `targets_without_primer_info.tsv` are maintained separately and then merged to generate `assays.tsv`.
-In `primers_without_target_info.tsv`, forward and reverse primer sequences are provided; any other information from the primers list is not duplicated and must be retrieved from the primers list.

-- `assay_name`: A brief, concise identifier for the target with no spaces or special characters, ensuring machine readability.
+- `assay_name`: A brief, concise identifier for the assay with no spaces or special characters, ensuring machine readability.
 Must be unique.
-Suggest including the target taxonomic group, target gene, subfragment (if applicable), and author or commonly used name of assay.
+Suggest including the targeted taxonomic group, gene, subfragment (if applicable), and author or commonly used name of assay.
 - `targetTaxonomicAssay`: Taxa or species name targeted by the primers.
 - `targetTaxonomicScope`: The taxonomic group(s) targeted in the study.
 This can differ from the targetTaxonomicAssay.
 For example, the targetTaxonomicAssay may be "Chordata" while the targetTaxonomicScope is "Chondrichthyes" (bony fish, sharks and rays).
 - `target_gene`: Targeted gene or locus name for marker gene studies.